zotonic/mod_import_anymeta/README.md

 Old URLs and references to the previous site
 --------------------------------------------

-After importing a site, you can enable `mod_import_anymeta_dispatc` (https://github.com/zotonic/mod_import_anymeta_dispatch).
+After importing a site, you can enable `mod_import_anymeta_dispatch` (https://github.com/zotonic/mod_import_anymeta_dispatch).
 The dispatch module adds a dispatch handler to map old Anymeta specific URLs to the newly imported resources.

 Limitations